manoj-abhisargahas/vyaparalavadevi/README.md

 # Vyapara Lavadevi
-+ A software to keep the business transactions for a gold business man and worker
++ A software to keep the jewelry business transactions, daily credits & debits, debts for a gold business man and worker
-+ To calculate the profit for yearly
++ To calculate the profit yearly

 # Technologies
 a cloud based app